Since 2006, DeKalb County Television has won 138 National Awards for excellence in programming.

 Additionally, DCTV has received three Southeast Regional EMMY® Nominations, and one DeKalb County Proclamation.

 The National Academy of Television Arts and Sciences (NATAS) honored DCTV, under the direction of Diamond Miller Lewis, with its first EMMY in the category of Outstanding Achievement in Television Programming Excellence for Special Events Coverage (Other Than News or Sports).
 The station was recognized for its 67th edition of “Inside DeKalb,” a 30-minute newsmagazine show, which aired in February 2006 and featured team coverage of the funeral services of the late Coretta Scott King.

 The EMMY is one of television’s most distinguished honors.
-DCTV also received a Southeast Regional EMMY® Nomination for coverage of how the community responded to a gunman at McNair Elementary in 2014.
+DCTV also received Southeast Regional EMMY® Nominations for two episodes of its talk show, Let’s Talk DeKalb – one focusing on the county’s public safety and the other celebrating women in DeKalb.
+DCTV received a third EMMY nomination for its coverage of how the community responded to a gunman at McNair Elementary in 2014.

 The National Association of Telecommunication Officers and Advisors (NATOA) named DCTV the “Station of the Year” in 2006, beating out cable stations across the nation competing for this top honor.
 DCTV is the first station, not only in the southeast region, but also the entire east coast to receive this honor (in its budget category) by NATOA.